Ashraf Luthfy

 Ashraf Luthfy (born 16 June 1973) is a Maldivian footballer who is well known by his nickname "Sampath".
 He plays at Club Valencia as a midfielder.

 International career

-Ashraf Luthfee got his chance in the Maldives national football team in 1993 but, he made his debut in 1995.
+Ashraf Luthfy got his chance in the Maldives national football team in 1993 but, he made his debut in 1995.
 He has appeared in FIFA World Cup qualifying matches for the Maldives.